-Ukraine, Russian-backed rebels accuse each other of shelling in Donbas region, where war has already simmered for years
+U.S. says Russia moving toward "imminent invasion" of Ukraine amid "false-flag" concerns over shelling claims in Donbas

 More than a week of intense talks have yielded no signs of significant progress, however, and as Kremlin spokesman Dmitry Peskov said bluntly on Thursday, "the situation near the borders of Russia can ignite at any moment."

-The U.S. has been waiting for weeks for Moscow to respond fully to a number of proposals sent from Washington to the Kremlin in a bid to find anything the two sides can agree on to ease the tension.
-Russian Foreign Minister Sergey Lavrov said that response was coming on Thursday, and that Russia would publish it within hours of delivering it to Washington.
+After waiting for weeks for Moscow to respond fully to a number of proposals sent from Washington to the Kremlin in a bid to find anything the two sides can agree on to ease the tension, the Biden administration confirmed on Thursday that it had a formal reply.
+A State Department official said it was handed to U.S. Ambassador John Sullivan in Moscow.

+Russian Foreign Minister Sergey Lavrov said earlier that his country would publish its response within hours of delivering it to Washington.

 for more features.